sshobhan/Task_06_Deep_Fake/README.md

 4. Documented steps, tools, and challenges faced during the process.

 ## Tools Used
-- D-ID (AI Avatar Video)
+- Google Flow
-- CapCut for minor editing and adding captions.
+- Canva for minor editing and merging multiple videos.
 - ChatGPT

 ## Reflections